-In support of merit-based human capital management, the U.S. Office of Personnel Management (OPM) evaluated the NEA's use of human capital management authorities in October 2022, and results of the evaluation was provided to the NEA and my office in June 2023.
-The evaluation was conducted in accordance with OPM's statutory authority and responsibility under 5 U.S. Code § 1104.
+In support of merit-based human capital management, the U.S. Office of Personnel Management (OPM) evaluated the NEA's use of human capital management authorities in October 2022, and results of the evaluation were provided to the NEA and my office in June 2023.
 The evaluation focused on strategic planning and alignment, talent management, and performance culture.
-OPM assessed these areas for effectiveness, efficiency, and compliance with merit system principles, law, regulations, and related public policies.
+OPM assessed these areas for effectiveness, efficiency, and compliance with merit system principles, laws, regulations, and related public policies.

 OPM commended the NEA for its strategic approach to human capital management due to the NEA's communication of its human capital management plans and fostering a culture that supports diversity and inclusion.
 OPM also mentioned that the NEA is a small agency, and while the talent management program supports the mission, the human resources office is understaffed further limiting recruitment and outreach activities.

-OPM concluded however, that improvements are needed in personnel record keeping, and although performance activities are completed timely, an internal evaluation of the performance appraisal system had not been conducted in the past, as required, a repeat finding from OPM's FY 2018 evaluation.
+While OPM commended NEA in some areas, it concluded that improvements are needed in personnel record keeping, and although performance activities are completed timely, an internal evaluation of the performance appraisal system had not been conducted in the past, as required, a repeat finding from OPM's FY 2018 evaluation.

-OPM closed by affirming that its report is designed to help improve NEA's human capital management programs and effectiveness of your operations.
+OPM closed by affirming that its report is designed to help improve NEA's human capital management programs and effectiveness of its operations.
 As such, OPM's review identified NEA practices that are working well, provided recommendations where opportunities for improvement exist, and included required actions related to legal and regulatory violations.

-Appendix A of OPM's report provides a summary of required and recommended actions with a requirement for the agency to provide plans to address areas of concern and possible weakness where necessary.
+Appendix A of OPM's report provided a summary of required and recommended actions with a requirement for the Agency to provide plans to address areas of concern and possible weaknesses.